The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry's Great Ancoats Street (signed) is estimated to be worth between £800 and £1,200.
-Over the past 12 months, the screenprint has sold 16 times at an average selling price of £1,000.
-In the last five years, the hammer price has varied, with a minimum sale of £600 in March 2025 and a maximum sale of £2,500 in October 2021.
-This artwork has shown an average annual growth rate of -14%.
-This work is somewhat rare, having been sold 74 times since its initial sale in September 2005.
-The edition size of this piece is limited to 850.
+The value of L S Lowry’s Great Ancoats Street (signed) is estimated to be worth between £1,450 and £2,200.
+Over the past 12 months, the artwork has sold 10 times, with an average selling price of £1,125.
+In the last five years, the hammer price has varied from £600 in March 2025 to £2,500 in October 2021.
+This artwork demonstrates an average annual growth rate of -9%.
+Since its first sale in September 2005, this screenprint has been sold a total of 40 times.
+The edition size of this artwork is limited to 850.

 Meaning & Analysis